Morebec/OrkestraSymfonyBundle/README.md

 ];
 ```
 > Module Configurations are registered just like Symfony Bundles allowing you to provide the environment in which they should exist.
-> If you need different configurator on a per environment basis you can simply check for the environment using `$_ENV['APP_ENV]` in the configurators code.
+> If you need a different configurator on a per environment basis, you can simply check for the environment using `$_ENV['APP_ENV]` in the configurators code.

 #### Step 3: Configure Adapter
 As previously explained Orkestra requires adapters in order to support infrastructure concerns.